 When a student moves out of a residence hall, apartment or College-owned house, his or her room is inspected for damage.
 An administrator on the Residence Life staff inspects the living space and completes a Room Condition Report, which details any damage.
-If damage is assessed, the student receives a copy of the Room Condition Report and the charge is added to the student’s account.
+If the damage is assessed, the student receives a copy of the Room Condition Report and the charge is added to the student’s account.
 If you have a question regarding a Dorm Damage Fee, contact the Residence Life Office at (814) 332-3865.

 Overdue reminders, recall notices and hold notices are sent to students via email or directly to the student’s campus post office box.
 Students who have questions regarding these notices are encouraged to reply to the email address or to contact the library.
 The replacement cost of items is assessed when held longer than 50 days after the due date.
 If you have a question regarding a library fine, contact Pelletier Library at (814) 332-3768

-If you lose your resident hall key, you should report this to the Office of Residence Life and/or the Security Office as soon as possible.
+If you lose your resident hall key, you should report this to the Office of Residence Life and/or Public Safety as soon as possible.
 For non-resident hall keys, please immediately notify the office that issued the key.
 If keys are lost, stolen, or not returned, you will be charged the lost key fee per key to cover the cost of lock changes.
 Failure to return College keys within 24 hours of moving out will result in an improper checkout charge equal to the lost key charge.
 Additionally, College keys should not be reproduced; this is subject to conduct action including a $500 fine.